 Different Forcing Techniques

-- Planting in Potting Soil - When planting in soil make sure your container has holes to ensure proper drainage.
+- Planting in Potting Soil: When planting in the soil make sure your container has holes to ensure proper drainage.
 You can recycle the same pots you use for summer plants.
 Place three bulbs in a 4-inch pot, four bulbs in a 6-inch pot and so on.
 Fill the pot with regular potting soil ensuring one-third of each bulb is above the soil line.

 Enjoy Them While You Can